Research

 The ability to voluntarily shed body parts as a strategy to escape predation is known in a wide range of animals.
 One of the most studied examples of this defensive tactics is the tail autotomy in lizards.
 The ability of self-amputation is a highly controlled process and requires specific physiological and morphological adaptations.
 The other side of autotomy is the capability of the lost part to regenerate.
 Tail autotomy can happen in any life stage of an individual, but the consequences for young growing individual may dramatically differ from that of adults.
 This project is focusing on metabolic cost of tail regeneration and its effect on somatic growth.

-Research team: Zuzana Starostová, Lukáš Kratochvíl (Charles University, Department of Ecology, Czech Republic), Lumír Gvoždík (Institute of Vertebrate Biology, AS CR, Czech Republic)
+Research team: Zuzana Starostová, Lukáš Kratochvíl (Charles University, Faculty of Science, Department of Zoology and Department of Ecology), Lumír Gvoždík (Institute of Vertebrate Biology, AS CR, Czech Republic)

 Starostová Z., Gvoždík L. & Kratochvíl L.: An energetic perspective on tissue regeneration: the costs of tail autotomy in growing geckos.
 Comparative Biochemistry and Physiology Part A, 206: 82-86. https://dx.doi.org/10.1016/j.cbpa.2017.01.015